A strong Bishop-Phelps property and a new class of Banach spaces with the property $(A)$ of Lindenstrauss: Introduction

-Our main result is given in Theorem ~\ref{Gprince1} (and its direct consequence Proposition ~\ref{Gprince}.
+$(ii)$ We say that $X$ has the property $n.u.s.$ (norming uniform separation) with a modulus $\omega(\cdot)$, if $B_X=\overline{\textnormal{co}}(C)$ for some symmetric set $C\subset S_X$ such that $(C,\|\cdot\|)$ has the $USP$ with the modulus $\omega(\cdot)$. \end{definition} For the notion of $\sigma$-porosity, we refer to Definition ~\ref{prous} in Section ~\ref{S1} and the reference \cite{Za}. \begin{definition} We say that a Banach space $X$ has property $(\sigma A)$ if for every Banach space $Y$ and every closed subspace $\mathcal{Z}$ of $\mathcal{L}(X,Y)$ containing the rank-one operators, the subset $NA(X,Y)\cap \mathcal{Z}$ is the complement of a $\sigma$-porous subset of $\mathcal{Z}$. \end{definition} Our main result is given in Theorem ~\ref{Gprince1} (and its direct consequence Proposition ~\ref{Gprince}.
 Some techniques used in this article are inspired by those developed by the author in \cite{Ba0}, but the results are different and new).
 This result says that if $C\subset X$ has the $USP$ then it satisfies a generalized and a strong form of the Bishop-Phelps property established by Bourgain in \cite{Bj} for sets that are dentable (see also the recent work in \cite{JMZ}).
 In addition, our result gives a version of the {\it “Bishop-Phelps-Bollobás"} theorem for linear operators and non-linear mappings.
 Trivially, the property $(\sigma A)$ implies the property $(A)$ and the property $n.u.s.e.$ implies the property $n.u.s.$ Lindenstrauss proved (see \cite{Lj}) that the property $n.u.s.e.$ implies property $(A)$.
 When we apply our results to a subset $(C,\|\cdot\|)$ having the $USP$ and satisfying $B_X=\overline{\textnormal{co}}(C)$, then we obtain an extension of the Lindenstrauss result, that is: $ \textnormal{ Property } n.u.s. \Longrightarrow \textnormal{ Property } (\sigma A) \textnormal{(see Theorem \ref{cor1})}.$